MDevHub/solid-todoapp/README.md

 A modern, responsive Todo application built with SolidStart.
 Keep track of tasks, mark them as completed, and view activity history by user.

+NOTE : ENABLE CORS EXTENSION ON YOUR BROWSER OR (ANY OTHER EXTENSION) TO IGNORE ERRORS

 ## Features

 ```bash